 This Fisk Tire Boy was located behind De Ridder Antiques when this photo was taken in 2011.
-I don't know if the statue is still there.
+I don't think this statue is there anymore.
 These statues were mass-produced for Fisk Tire stores.
 They are very rare now.
 For more about them, see this example in Rural, NC.

 The Knight in Austin, nicknamed Rusty, stood in front of the Saxon Pub.
 I believe it had been here since 1990 when the club opened.
 It was removed in 2017.
 These knight statues were mass-produced and can be found at different places around the country.

 Pinner Carpets opened in 1961.
 I assume this king on a flying carpet has been there since then.
 These photos are from 2012.
 In 2013, the king was repainted.
 For more, see this website. [map]

 This bronze statue of Buddy Holly is 8 1/2 feet tall.
 It was produced by Grant Speed in 1980 and installed here in 2011.
 Buddy Holly was born in Lubbock. [map]

 |Baseball PlayerCorpus Christi, TX||DevilCorpus Christi, TX|

 In 2005, this bronze Baseball Player statue was installed in front of Whataburger Field, a minor league baseball stadium.
 The 18 foot tall statue is entitled "For the Love of the Game". [map]